kbiters/infram/README.md

 > For the moment Infram-Bot only works in window...

+#### If you have any questions you can join the discord channel and we will be happy to answer them: https://discord.gg/xKZyQ9rNNg

 1. Download/Clone the repository: ```git clone https://github.com/kbiters/infram```.

 3. Open a console or terminal in the bot folder.